 <file name> should be a string literal (with single quotes) representing a path to the

 source file.
-This can also the special value
+The file name can also contain the special value``STDIN`` (without single quotes)

 See Shared COPY Options for options that apply to both